-The typical dosage range for herbs in decoctions is passed on in the Materia Medica guides.
+The typical dosage range for herbs in natural herbal decoctions is passed on in the Materia Medica guides.
 In very general terms with commonly used herbs, the range is 6-15 grams for a one day dose, with an average of about 10 grams per day.
 This can vary due to the nature of illness and body size.
-Decoctions are normally comprised of 8-16 ingredients, with an average of about 12 ingredients.
+Botanical decoctions are normally comprised of 8-16 botanical ingredients, with an average of about 12 herbal ingredients.
 Though a single herb such as Reishi Mushroom may be used.
-Accordingly, a decoction consists of about 120 grams of raw herbs.
-An example might be 12 ingredients x 10 grams/ingredient.
+Accordingly, a herbal decoction consists of about 120 grams of raw herbs.
+An example might be 12 herbal ingredients x 10 grams/ingredient.
 For a one week supply of herbs, this translates to nearly two pounds (2 lbs.) of dried raw herbs.

-Making a decoction takes time and a large quantity of herbs.
-Follow our step-by-step process to learn how to make your own decoction!
+Making a botanical decoction takes time and a large quantity of herbs.
+Follow our step-by-step process to learn how to make your own natural herbal decoction!

 Step 1: Gather water and herbal ingredients.

 In general, you will use two to four tablespoons (2-4 tbsp.) of dried herbs for 1½ pints (3 cups) of water.
 Gather your herbs and the appropriate quantity of water.

 Place the natural herbs in a saucepan with the water and boil the herbal decoction.
 The boil should be a rolling boil, yet gentle.

 Simmer the mixture until the volume of the liquid has been reduced by about a half.
 This will take anywhere from 30-45 minutes.

 Once the volume of the mixture has been reduced by half, strain the herbs from the liquid.
 Then, place strained herbs into a clean jar which has a rubber seal.
 Do not use a plastic jar (such as an old orange juice bottle).

 Step 5: Drink your herbal decoction.